 Invitations to virtual and in-person events, including our annual conference, seminar series, lectures, and industry-focused discussions.

-Facilitated opportunities to engage with Lab faculty, staff, students, and affiliates.
+Opportunities to engage with Lab faculty, staff, students, and affiliates.

 Option to send a visiting scholar to join the Stanford research team to work on a project (in accordance with the Dean of Research’s policies).